thoughtspot/thoughtspot.github.io/_admin/worksheets/add-joins.md

    ![]({{ site.baseurl }}/images/ws-add-join.png "Add join")

-6. Use the **Map source to destination** dialog to choose the destination table, view, or worksheet you want to join to.
+6. Use the **Map source to destination** dialog to choose the destination table or view you want to join to.

    ![]({{ site.baseurl }}/images/ws-join-select-destination.png "Select destination table")